PilzDE/psen_scan_v2/README.md

 ```
 This example configures the safety laser scanner at 192.168.0.10 to send it´s frames to 192.168.0.20:3050.

-## Frames
+## TF Frames
-The location of the frames is shown in the image below.
+The location of the TF frames is shown in the image below.
-Note that these are the names for defined by the `prefix` parameter.
+Note that these names defined by the `prefix` parameter.
 This can be changed with aforementioned launchfile parameters.
 For example when you are running multiple scanners.
 <p align="center">